dipolesource/deliberate_practice/README.md

     Test Suites & Specs:

-    1) Module
+    1) Example module
     .   ✔ should be loaded
     .   ✔ should be able to add

     2 specs, 0 failures
-    Finished in 0.007 seconds
+    Finished in 0.006 seconds